yarscript/sry-4-my-map/README.md

 # sry-4-my-map
-A piece of bashed pentestt
+A piece of bashed pentest